A Travel Price Comparison for United States of America Wilmington vs. Myrtle Beach for Vacations, Tours, and Honeymoons

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Wilmington is $204, while the average daily cost in Myrtle Beach is $173.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Wilmington and Myrtle Beach in more detail.

 Accommodation